d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis.md

 ## Put All Things Together

-Lastly, we will save a function `load_data_imdb` into `d2l`, which returns the vocabulary and data iterators.
+Last, we will save a function `load_data_imdb` into `d2l`, which returns the vocabulary and data iterators.

 ```{.python .input  n=7}
 # Saved in the d2l package for later use